andreasschrade/andreasschrade.github.com/_posts/2019-01-06-android-how-to-workmanager.md

 <u>Opportunistic execution:</u>
 </td></tr>
 <tr><td>
-This means that WorkManager executes your background work as soon as it can.
+This means that WorkManager executes your background work as soon as it can but it can defer the execution of tasks to work more battery efficient.
 </td></tr>
 <tr><td>
 <u>Guaranteed execution:</u>